mmara13/MusicMatch/Completions/Completion + Improvements.md

 - Admin Genre Creation
 - Admin Artist Creation

-You can view our live testing results [here](https://drive.google.com/drive/folders/1vgYiiV-F5lZbO9EMn_nejsJKz43GUrdB?usp=drive_link) or checkout our full documentation on the Selenium testing we performed [here](./SeleniumTesting.md).

 ## 2. Performance Optimization
-After analyzing our Lighthouse report, we implemented several optimizations that improved our performance score from 47 to 96!:
+After analyzing our Lighthouse report, we implemented several optimizations that improved our performance score from 47 to 96🥳:

+See how we achieved this reading our [Performance Optimization doc](./Performance-Optimization.md).

 ### Key Improvements
 - Implemented bundling and minification using WebOptimizer